AnandSShekhawat/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_05_Unleash_Productivity_Copilot_Chat.md

 ### Task 4 - Generate answers

-Now that you've got an idea of potential questions, you can consider your personal responses.
-To help craft answers that align with the department's messaging and your personal voice, you can use Copilot Chat to generate answers for each anticipated question.
+In this task, you will use Copilot Chat to draft personalized answers to the anticipated interview questions, then review and refine them to align with your experiences and the department’s messaging.

 1. In the same Copilot Chat, prompt Copilot to